Cyberpunk738/nft-wallet-checker/README.md

 # Multi-Wallet Web3 Viewer

 A complete Web3 application with support for multiple wallets including MetaMask, WalletConnect, Coinbase Wallet, and Trust Wallet.
-Displays wallet details and NFT collections with a modern, responsive design.
+Displays wallet detail and NFT collections with a modern, responsive design.

 ## Features